 To make sure you are ready for registration for the Phlebotomy Program, you MUST attend a Mandatory Information Session to learn how you can become eligible to register for the program based on course prerequisites (see "Prerequisites"), fingerprinting for a background check AND have the restriction removed from your record.
-The fingerprints must be taken a minimum of 3 weeks prior to the beginning of the registration period to be able to register at that time.
-This new process will require the student to complete an online payment, and then go to Public Safety to get printed.
-You should select "Phlebotomy" as your program when completing the online payment/registration form.If your background investigation reports any background problems, you will be contacted by the chairperson who will make the determination regarding the ability to be eligible for or stay in the program if you are registered.
+It is ideal to have the fingerprint/background process completed 3 weeks prior to the beginning of the semester registration period to be able to register on time.
+If your fingerprint/background check investigation has any background problems, you will be contacted by the chairperson who will make the determination regarding the ability to be eligible to stay or continue with registering of the program.
 If you are not permitted to stay in the program, you will be asked to drop the course that day.
 In addition, drug screening is mandatory.
 However, this can be done after you have successfully registered for MULT 1950 and MULT 1910.
 Drug screening is good for 1 year only.
 Details to this process and the background check with be shared during the Mandatory Information Session.

 This NAACLS approved program is a 2-semester sequence in which theory and skills are practiced in the classroom and campus laboratory environment and also in the clinical setting.
 Upon completion of the 2-semester program, a certificate of completion is awarded by the college.
 To become nationally certified, you will need to take an examination, administered by an outside agency.
 Completion of this national certification exam is not a requirement to successfully complete the program.

 MULT 1950, students learn the theory associated with the collection of blood and practice the skill in the campus laboratory environment.
 In addition, the student participates in a clinical experience in an outpatient setting.
 In this experience, students are exposed to a variety of patient types and blood collection techniques.
 Also in the first semester students will take MULT 1910, where students will learn how to correctly perform the twelve lead EKG, troubleshoot the instrumentation for a source of error, explanation of results achieved from the process, an introduction to health care, anatomy and physiology of the heart, and basic dysrhythmia recognition.

 The clinical facilities that are used for this clinical experience are located in Columbus and is surrounding counties.
 Assignment to the clinical experience facility in the first course is based upon order of registration.
 The completion of the program is a requirement for eligibility to take the national certification exams administered by ASCP and NCA.
-However, passing the national certification exam it is not a requirement for the awarding of the certificate.
+However, passing the national certification exam it is not a requirement for the awarding of the Phlebotomy Program Certificate of Completion.

 The Phlebotomy program at Columbus State is approved by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) at 5600 N. River Rd.
-Suite 720, Rosemont, IL 60018-5119.847-939-3597
+Suite 720, Rosemont, IL 60018-5119.847-939-3597.